arthursw/wetlands/docs/getting_started.md

 #### 5. Clean Up

-Finally, we tell Cema to shut down the communication server and clean up resources associated with the launched environment.
+Finally, we tell Wetlands to shut down the communication server and clean up resources associated with the launched environment.

 ```python
 print("Exiting environment...")